Zzzzhen1/Funky_Pendulum/README.md

-# Funky_Pendulum
+# Funky Pendulum

-This is the continuation of the projects undertaken by [Jeppe](https://github.com/JeppeKlitgaard/CartER/) and [Will](https://github.com/will-hd/CartER).
+This is the continuation of the CartER projects undertaken by [Jeppe](https://github.com/JeppeKlitgaard/CartER/) and [Will](https://github.com/will-hd/CartER).

-Based on the project accomplished by Owen and Zhen during 2023 summer.
-Code developed by @Zzzzhen1.
-Any questions about the code please feel free to contact zy336@cam.ac.uk or leave in dicussion session in this GitHub repository.
+Based on the project accomplished by Zhen and Owen during 2023 summer.
+This repository mainly contains the control code and all the necessary components to construct one's own copy.
+Any questions about the code please feel free to contact [Zhen's cam email](zy336@cam.ac.uk)/[Zhen's gmail](yz20030303@gmail.com) with a proper subject or leave in dicussion session in this GitHub repository.

-Download the zip file from the code icon.

-## General Description of the project.
-Should include the following features:

-1. Schematics of the physical setup.
-(Possibly pictures and diagrams)
-2. Complete safety measures.
-3. What should students do to run the program.
-(Undecided yet: possibly use vscode or other editor space)
-4. Possible changes that can be made in the program and how can students revert their changes.
-(In both python and Arduino)

 ## Getting Started

-Download the zip file by clicking the **code** icon.
-Downloading the following Python modules before running the program.
+Download the zip file by clicking the **code** icon on the upper right corner.
+Download the following Python modules before running the code in the /src folder.

 Necessary Python modules:
 1. numpy